-As SCH Academy prepares to reopen, we are going to do everything in our power to honor our mission, vision, and values and to protect our DNA—those things that make SCH special.
-Things will be different, however, and activities that we took for granted will now be carefully managed and controlled to ensure that we can safeguard and protect our community.
+At SCH Academy, we do everything in our power to honor our mission, vision, and values and to protect our DNA—those things that make SCH special.
+However, things have been different this year and activities that we took for granted are now carefully managed and controlled to ensure that we can safeguard and protect our community.

-As of September 8, we are reopening with a staggered on-campus start.
-While our clear preference is to have on-campus learning, we will be prepared to work with an alternative model—such as SCH@Home—if it is unsafe for our community to make a return to campus.
+As of September 8, 2020, we reopened school with a staggered on-campus start.
+While our clear preference is to have on-campus learning, we are always prepared to use our remote learning model—called SCH@Home—when it is unsafe for our community to be on campus.

 Campus learning scenarios